sangiloum/travel/_routes/icn-govcomplex.md

   - Departure: IncheonAirportT1
   - Destination: DaejeonGovComplex

 To use foreign credit cards, you may want to choose "GLOBAL CARD" in the list of credit cards.
+For "Card Password", it only neeeds the first 2 digits of your credit card password.
+For "Resident Registration Number (front 6 digits"), you simply need to type your birthday in YYMMDD format.
 ![Choose "GLOBAL CARD"](/assets/images/card.png)

 ![Daejeon Government Complex (대전청사) Bus Stop](/assets/images/govcomplexstop.jpg)